larrybotha/testing-javascript/04-configure-jest-for-javascript-applications/README.md

     Not all lines are as valuable to have coverage for as others.
 To address this we can add globs as properties to the `coverageThreshold` property with fine-grained thresholds.

+16. Report Jest Test Coverage to Codecov through TavisCI

+    Using `npx` we can run the `codecov` binary to send code coverage reports to codecov.io

+    In `.travis.yml` we can use the `after_script` property to instruct Travis what to do once tests pass.
+This is when we'd want to run the `codecov` binary.